 Required Premium

-Medical \$ 1,092
+Medical \$ 1,100

-Dental 79
+Dental 81

 Life 4

 Long-term Disability 2

-Total 1,177
+Total 1,187

-Employer contribution 1,017
+Employer contribution 1,024

-Employee contribution 160
+Employee contribution 162

-Total \$ 1,177
+Total \$ 1,186

-Der 2010 DEBB Einancial Projection Model 7.0 Per capita cost based on

-Per 2019 PEBB Financial Projection Model 7.0.
+^{}Per 2020 PEBB Financial Projection Model 3.3.
 Per capita cost based on subscribers; includes non-Medicare risk pool only.
-Figures based on

-CY2019 which includes projected claims cost at the time of this reporting.
+Figures based on CY2020 which includes projected claims cost at the time of this http://leg.wa.gov/osa/additionalservices/Pages/OPEB.aspx

-For information on the results of an actuarial valuation of the employer provided subsidies associated with the PEBB plan, refer to: http://leg.wa.gov/osa/additionalservices/Pages/OPEB.aspx
+For information on the results of an actuarial valuation of the employer provided subsidies associated with the PEBB plan, refer to: